gewethor/study-sandboxx/README.md

 Each of the containerization techniques are compared using six testing metrics categorized into three groups; fidelity, security, and privacy.

 * Fidelity
-    * The percent of pixel difference between a screenshot of the origin website and a screenshot of website aquired using each of the content techniques
+    * The percent of pixel difference between a screenshot of the origin website and a screenshot of website acquired using each of the content techniques
     * The total amount of interactive elements within each webpage
 * Security
     * The number of running scripts within the browser